Walmart new extreme anti-theft measures leave shoppers fuming

 The agitated shopper took to the video-sharing platform to talk about the whole situation.
 She said that the new rules demanded all items in the electronics and cosmetics section be unlocked by the employees and bought in their respective sections.
 "You made the shopping experience a living hell," Makayla said in the video.
 "Nothing about me wants to do three transactions just to buy one store's items."

 She talked about how the system was unnecessarily complicated and made the shopping experience super inconvenient.
-She said that she will likely opt to order on Amazon despite disliking its services.
+She said that she would likely opt to order on Amazon despite disliking its services.
 "You made the shopping experience a living hell," Makayla said in the video.
 "Nothing about me wants to do three transactions just to buy one store's items."

 Many agreed with the poster, "It's too much," one person commented, saying they have to wait 20 minutes to get a phone charger or deodorant.